xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

 ![](http://xrdocs.io/design/images/ron-hld/ron-hco-cl-link-validation.png)

-### IP Link Provisioning
+### IP Link Provisioning using Crosswork HCO

+Crosswork HCO supports end-to-end multi-layer provisioning of Routed Optical Networking circuits, providing a simplified way to provisioning DCO optics in the routers and the supporting optical line system OTSiMC channel in a single operation.

+HCO also supports separating the router and optical line system provisioning as two separate tasks, and also supports router-only provisioning for use cases where either dark fiber or passive optical components are being used.

-Once the inter-layer links are created, the user can then proceed in provisioning an end to end circuit.
+Once the cross layer links are created, the user can then proceed in provisioning an end to end circuit spanning both IP and optical networks.
 The provisioning UI takes as input the two router endpoints, the associated ZR/ZR+ ports, and the IP addressing or bundle membership of the link.
 The optical line system provisioning is abstracted from the user, simplifying the end to end workflow.
 The frequency and power is automatically derived by Cisco Optical Network Controller based on the add/drop port and returned as a parameter to be used in router optics provisioning.

 ![](http://xrdocs.io/design/images/ron-hld/ron-hco-ip-link-provisioning-2.png)